apple/swift-nio/CONTRIBUTING.md

 ```
 Note that SwiftNIO matrix testing makes use of nightly builds, so you may want to make use of the ```--action-offline-mode``` to avoid repulling those.

-#### Doccker compose files
+#### Docker Compose files

 You can use the docker-compose files.
-For example usage of docker compose see the main [README](./README.md#an-alternative-using-docker-compose)
+For example usage of Docker Compose see the main [README](./README.md#an-alternative-using-docker-compose)

 ### Make sure your code is performant